- Problem Pieces (March 2020; 2019 Champions Showdown, St. Louis)

 I was surprised to see this event for a number of reasons.
 First, the Playchess.com site has been conspicuously absent from the sites holding online chess tournaments during the coronavirus lockdowns.
 I've been following this development on my main blog, e.g. The Switch to Online Chess, posted a few weeks ago.

 Second, I hadn't been aware that Playchess.com offered chess960 games.
 The online play service is supported by ChessBase, which two years ago came out strongly against chess960.
 I documented their objections in Purported Problems with Chess960 (April 2018).
-If their change of heart happened later, I suppose it's another example of 'money talks and nobody talks - they run'.
+If their change of heart happened later, I suppose it's another example of 'money talks and nobody walks - they run'.
 The video description repeated some of the info in the Chessbase.com article and added,

 A big Chess960 event [...] has the participation of some of the biggest names in Indian chess - Adhiban, Sethuraman, Karthikeyan, Aravindh Chithambaram, S.L.
 Narayanan, Praggnanandhaa and many others.
 IM Sagar Shah will be providing you with live commentary for the event.